-Stainless steel may even corrode in the heat affected zone.
-Extreme heat leads to precipitation of chromium carbides near the grain boundaries.
+Stainless steel may even corrode in the heat-affected zone.
+Extreme heat leads to the precipitation of chromium carbides near the grain boundaries.
 This reduces the chromium content of stainless steel below 10.5 percent.

 The result is the loss of self-passivation (the ability to recreate a protective layer of chromium oxide to prevent corrosion) causing intergranular corrosion.
 It also loses its property of being stainless and in extreme cases, the metal will turn black.